community-led-design/kit/src/resources/consent-form.md

 ❏	I do not want my ideas attributed to my name.

-❏	My ideas may be attributed and should be attributed to me (your name will appear with the idea description and image).
+❏	My ideas should be attributed to me (your name will appear with the idea description and image).

 Thank you for your assistance in this project.